The Cowan Railroad Museum

 .
 “The drilling was done by hand, since the steam drill had not been perfected at the time.
 One man would hold and turn a short length of steel bit, while two others struck it with eight-pound hammers.”

-Many of the laborers who built the railroad were African-American slaves.
+Most of the laborers who built the railroad were Irish immigrants.

 This map shows the route of the railway in the 1870s